Accounts & Eligibility - Former Employees & Students

 If you regain eligibility before the date specified in OIT's email about changes to your Microsoft services, you will not receive additional communications about your IT service eligibility.

-If your new role is different than your old one, you'll need to compare the services provided to your old role and your new one to determine which, if any, will be lost:
+If your new role is different than your old one, you'll need to compare the lists of eligible services to determine which, if any, will be lost:

 If you return after your data is deleted